Events · Howard League events

 The Howard League for Penal Reform remains concerned that too many people are being brought into conflict with the criminal justice system and the problematic implications this has for their future lives.

-This one day conference will provide an opportunity for delegates to explore best practice in policing and diversion from crime and custody.
-The conference will explore innovations in policy and practice in relation to child arrests and ‘looked after’ children, policing and adults, and race and the criminal justice system.
+This one day conference provided an opportunity for delegates to explore best practice in policing and diversion from crime and custody.
+The conference explored innovations in policy and practice in relation to child arrests and ‘looked after’ children, policing and adults, and race and the criminal justice system.

-The conference will also include the Community Awards 2017, recognising the country’s most successful community projects encouraging desistance from crime.
+The conference also included the Community Awards 2018, recognising the country’s most successful community projects encouraging desistance from crime.

-- Frances Crook, Chief Executive, the Howard League for Penal Reform
+- Frances Crook, Chief Executive, Howard League for Penal Reform

 - Gerry Marshall, Trustee, Howard League for Penal Reform